waynodiablo/Oystercard/practice_project_week/project_design_workshop.md

 ### 3. Choose the MVP interaction

-You've probably come up with a lot of great features.
+You've probably come up with a lot of great interactions.
 Choose one interaction that will define your MVP.
 The "skateboard" of your "car".
-It often feels like you need lots of features for the MVP, but you usually only need one.
+It often feels like you need lots of interactions for the MVP, but you usually only need one.
 For example:

 * Space Invaders: a ship that can fire.
 * Eliza automated therapist: a box where you can submit a message.